Project37DigitalDatabaseCreation/Project37/README.md

-# master
+# Project37

 A database that will allow us to input our quality assurance reviews of online courses for our clients while tabulating the results of the findings (scores) as we go.
 We would also like this database to be searchable so that trends, and areas of improvement for the online courses can be identified.